-Income Recognition.
+Income Recognition

-We record interest income on the accrual basis and we recognize it as earned in accordance with the contractual terms of the loan agreement to the extent that such amounts are expected to be collected.
-Original Issue Discount ("OID") initially represents the value of detachable equity warrants obtained in conjunction with the acquisition of debt securities and is accreted into interest income over the term of the loan as a yield enhancement.
+We record interest income on the accrual basis and recognizes it as earned in accordance with the contractual terms of the loan agreement to the extent that such amounts are expected to be collected.
+OID initially represents the value of detachable equity warrants obtained in conjunction with the acquisition of debt securities and is accreted into interest income over the term of the loan as a yield enhancement.
 When a loan becomes 90 days or more past due, or if management otherwise does not expect the portfolio company to be able to service its debt and other obligations, we will generally place the loan on non-accrual status and cease recognizing interest income on that loan until all principal has been paid.
 Any uncollected interest related to prior periods is reversed from income in the period that collection of the interest receivable is determined to be doubtful.
 However, we may make exceptions to this policy if the investment has sufficient collateral value and is in the process of collection.
-As of December 31, 2012, we had one portfolio company on non-accrual status with an aggregate cost of approximately \$7.7 million and a fair value of approximately \$1.0 million as of December 31, 2011.
-During the third quarter of 2012 we recognized a realized loss of approximately \$5.1 million on our warrant, equity and debt investments in this company.
+At December 31, 2013, we had two loans on non-accrual with a cumulative cost and fair value of approximately \$23.3 million and \$12.6 million, respectively, compared to one loan on non-accrual status and proximately \$350,000 on our debt investments in this company.

-Paid-In-Kind and End of Term Income.
+Paid-In-Kind and End of Term Income

-Contractual paid-in-kind ("PIK") interest, which represents contractually deferred interest added to the loan balance that is generally due at the end of the loan term, is generally recorded on the accrual basis to the extent such amounts are expected to be collected.
-We will generally cease accruing PIK interest if there is insufficient value to support the accrual or we do not expect the portfolio company to be able to pay all principal and interest due.
-In addition, we may also be entitled to an end-of-term payment that we amortize into income over the life of the loan.
-To maintain our status as a RIC, PIK and end-of-term income must be paid out to stockholders in the form of dividends even though we have not yet collected the cash.
+Contractual PIK interest arrangements, which represents contractually deferred interest added to the loan balance that is generally due at the end of the loan term, is generally recorded on the accrual basis to the extent such amounts are expected to be collected.
+We will generally cease accruing PIK interest if there is insufficient value to support the accrual or management does not expect the portfolio company to be able to pay all principal and interest due.
+In addition, we may also be entitled to an end-of-term payment that is amortized into income over the life of the loan.
+To maintain our status as a RIC, PIK and end-of-term income must be paid out to stockholders in the form of dividends even though the cash has not yet been collected.
 Amounts necessary to pay these dividends may come from available cash or the liquidation of certain investments.
-For the year ended December 31, 2012, 2011 and 2010, approximately \$1.5 million, \$1.7 million and \$2.3 million in PIK income was recorded respectively.